Cincinnati Medical Malpractice Attorney & Ohio Brain Injury Lawyer Reviews Serious Hypoxia and Anoxia for plaintiffs nationwide

 Cases of moderate anoxic brain injury have a better outcome, but recovery can still take months or years.

 Joe Lyon is a highly-rated Cincinnati, Ohio medical malpractice and Ohio Brain injury Lawyer, accepting Hypoxic and Anoxic brain injury cases nationwide.
-Call 800.513.2403 for a free consultation.
+Contact The Lyon Firm at 800.513.2403 for a free consultation.